Teacher burnout is real! Travel and writing can be two ways to help ease it.

 J: I had saved money since I was young (I always worked and was never much of a spender on commercial stuff).
 I saved more through a simple temp job.

 Once I got to Scotland I immediately got work.
-I taught aerobics classes (something I had done in the states since I was 17) in the morning, tended bar (something I had never done) at night, and spent the rest of my time having adventures and laughs.
+I taught aerobics classes (something I had done in the states since I was 17 — a step beyond at-home Beachbody workouts) in the morning, tended bar (something I had never done) at night, and spent the rest of my time having adventures and laughs.

 TT: I love the idea of funding travel by teaching exercise!
 Tell us one moment from your travels that was particularly funny.